Kevin-Williams-98/Kevin-Williams-98.io/README.md

 Choice of database: MongoDB

 Currently the pages that are connected and styled are the student pages.
-I will need to use javascript on login to implement login into instructor portal.
-Site will be able to list instructor courses.
-Add courses.
-Add instructors to coursesw.
+Sign up and login is implemented.
+Site will be able to list instructor courses. currently working on adding courses.
+Add instructors to courses.
 Lessons to courses and students to courses.
 Students will be able to complete assignments on website as well.
 Initial WireFrame (5 different images)

 ![alt text](https://github.com/Kevin-Williams-98/Kevin-Williams-98.github.io/blob/main/WireFrameFinal-images/0001.jpg)